 2. If it’s a collection of art then you need to treat the whole collection as one piece, and start and stop it where it makes the most sense, as if it were one.

 It hurts my soul to see these things.
 I mean, the room on the right doesn’t really have a chance, but the room on the left (above) could be fine/cute if they just moved that whole collection down 6″.
-Although they are suffering from the ‘rug too small‘ disease as well.
+Although they are suffering from the “rug too small” disease as well.
+If you need a formula for hanging a great gallery wall head here.

 Speaking of too small, the second thing that I notice constantly is art that is just too small for the space.

-Both of these are cute photos with good art, but the space that the art is trying to fill is just way bigger than the pieces can handle.
+Both of these are cute photos with good art and sometimes intentionally choosing a small piece of art can look dope.
+However, the rule of thumb is that the space that the art is trying to fill is just way bigger than the pieces can handle.
 Generally the piece of art or the collection should be in the same shape and orientation of the wall that it is trying to fill.
 I get it, big art can be expensive, but you have more options these days – check out my epic online art roundup post here.

 You know these people.
 Now let’s save them from themselves.

 I like art to be around 8″ above a piece of furniture, give or take.
 I’ve done it closer (like in Orlando’s place below/right), and that one did always look a bit crammed to me.
-You don’t want it to hit your head so typically 6 – 10″ gives you enough clearance to do that.
+You don’t want it to hit your head if you’re sitting in front of it so typically 6″ – 10″ gives you enough clearance to do that.

-I think these two photos (above) could have their collection or that piece of art start a bit higher, but scale-wise its awesome.
+I think these two photos above (mine on the left with it prohibited by the sconce and Orlando’s on the right) could have their collection or that piece of art start a bit higher, but scale-wise its awesome.

-Slightly too big art is always better than too small.
+Slightly “too big” art is always better than too small.
 So if you have to choose, go bigger.
+It looks like you made a really cool choice instead of a size accident.

 Here are a collection of spaces that I’ve styled with art – showing a variety of what works.

-To see some of my favorite projects where we incorporated art, check out these different spaces: Oh Joy’s Studio, Mid-Century Eclectic Artist, LA Bungalow Makeover, Oprah Weekend Makeover.
+To see some of my favorite projects where we incorporated art, check out these different spaces: Oh Joy’s Studio, Mid-Century Eclectic Artist, LA Bungalow Makeover, Oprah Weekend Makeover, and My Best Friend’s Basement to name a few.
 And if you are looking for good/affordable art check out my roundup of Best Online Art Resources.

-I know its kinda a complicated situation (for instance, I put the big photo of the face at least 12″ above the piece, breaking my own rule).
+I know it’s kind of a complicated situation (for instance, I put the big photo of the face at least 12″ above the piece, breaking my own rule).
 Here’s a good trick I do ALL THE TIME: Put up the piece of art then stand back and take a photo of it.
-Pretend its not your house and that you have no emotional connection to it.
-Look at that photo and ask yourself ‘if I passed this picture in a magazine would I think that art it too low or high?’
+Pretend it’s not your house and that you have no emotional connection to it.
+Look at that photo and ask yourself, “if I passed this picture in a magazine would I think that art is too low or high?”

 This is a tricky one, so any questions?